Knulp

-Knulp (subtitled Three Stories from Knulp's Life) is a short story by Hermann Hesse, published in 1915 by S. Fischer Verlag.
-The three stories about a vagrant that Hesse wrote between 1907 and 1914 are among his “Garbersau” stories.
+Knulp : Three Tales from the Life of Knulp (Knulp : Drei Geschichten aus dem Leben Knulps.) is a novella by Hermann Hesse, published in 1915 by S. Fischer Verlag.
+The three stories about a tramp, Knulp, which Hesse wrote between 1907 and 1914, are part of his “Gerbersau” tales.

+Plot summary

 Early Spring

-It is mid-February and the weather is terrible.
-Knulp, discharged from the hospital but feverish again, slips into the house of tanner Emil Rothfuss in Lächstetten.
-The journeyman's bed is empty.
-Years ago, Knulp hit the road with him.
-He doesn't want to commit to the length of his stay just yet - it is very important for him to be able to spend the next day as he pleases.
-At the same time, he asks for an entry in his travel book -the previous bookkeeping entries impute the impeccable course of an apparently hard-working life to him.
+During harsh weather in mid-February, Knulp is discharged from the hospital, but soon becomes sick again.
+He decides to go to the home of a tanner named Emil Rothfuss, in the town of Lächstetten.
+Years ago, Knulp had traveled with the tanner, and now requests an empty bed.
+He avoids promising the length of his stay, as it is very important for him to be able to spend the following days at his leisure.
+He also asks the tanner to write an entry into his journeyman's log.
+The previous log entries are made up by Knulp such that they describe his past as being very industrious.

-After a day of bed rest, he sneaks out of the house, wanders around the city in the evening and chats with some of the people he meets.
-Later, while chatting from window to window, he also gets to know Bärbele, a young girl from the Black Forest who only started working in Lächstetten a week ago.
-Knulp gains her confidence through the skill of the artificial whistle.
+After a day of resting in bed, he sneaks out of the house and wanders around the city in the evening.
+He has conversations with some of the people he meets.
+The next day he also gets to know Bärbele by chatting window to window with her.
+She is a young girl from the Black Forest who only started working in Lächstetten a week ago.
+Knulp gains her trust through his skillful whistling.